 Cook Chicken Tinola

-Edited by mahalia jovita b. bugasto, Anonymous, Christine Cruz, Rebecca M. and 5 others
+Edited by mahalia jovita b. bugasto, Christine Cruz, Rebecca M., Rafah Perlado and 4 others

 Chicken Tinola is the bomb!
 I first tasted this dish when I visited the Philippines in 2011.
 It was served to us in what they call "turo-turo", a stand where you can eat a complete meal of rice and viand (a staple in every Filipino home) along the streets but is not expensive as that of the restaurant.